Special Situations

 Appeal outlook: Strong

 Medicare Advantage denials have a very strong track record on appeal.
-According to KFF (2024), 80.7% of appealed MA denials were overturned at the first level.
+According to KFF (2024), 80.7% of appealed MA prior authorization denials were overturned.
 Yet only about 11.5% of denied requests are ever appealed, meaning many people accept denials they could have won.

-The HHS Office of Inspector General found that 13% of MA prior authorization denials would have been covered under Original Medicare — meaning the plan’s own rules were too restrictive.
+The HHS Office of Inspector General found that 13% of MA prior authorization denials involved services that likely would have been covered under Original Medicare — meaning the plan’s own rules were too restrictive.

 Individual results depend on your specific situation, but the data strongly favors appealing.